본문 바로가기

 Production Driven by Semiconductors and Shipbuilding

-The boom in semiconductors and shipbuilding led total industrial production last year.
-Mining and manufacturing output rose by 1.6% year-on-year, with semiconductor production increasing by 13.2%.
-The growth was driven by rising demand for high-performance memory for artificial intelligence (AI) servers and mobile application processors (APs).
-This increase in production had a ripple effect across the industry, positively impacting semiconductor components and equipment, related wholesale and retail, and facility investment, creating a virtuous cycle throughout the sector.
+The boom in semiconductors and shipbuilding drove total industrial production last year.
+Mining and manufacturing production rose 1.6% year-on-year, with semiconductor production jumping 13.2%.
+Increased demand for high-performance memory for artificial intelligence (AI) servers and mobile application processors (APs) fueled the growth in production.
+This led to a virtuous cycle throughout the industry, with ripple effects on semiconductor components and equipment, related wholesale and retail, and facility investment.

-In shipbuilding, orders for high value-added vessels such as liquefied natural gas (LNG) carriers and special-purpose ships increased, driving a 23.7% rise in the production of other transportation equipment.
-Lee Dowon, Director of Economic Trend Statistics at the National Data Office, analyzed, "Last year, mining and manufacturing production was driven by semiconductors and shipbuilding focused on high value-added vessels."
+In shipbuilding, orders for high-value-added vessels such as liquefied natural gas (LNG) carriers and special-purpose ships led to a 23.7% surge in other transportation equipment production.
+Lee Dowon, Director of Economic Trend Statistics at the National Data Office, analyzed, "Last year, mining and manufacturing production was driven by semiconductors and high-value-added ship types in the shipbuilding sector."

-On the other hand, the sluggish construction sector acted as a downward factor for production.
-Non-metallic minerals, including ready-mixed concrete and cement, declined by 12.3%, and primary metals fell by 3.3%.
-The downturn in construction negatively affected related industries such as steel and construction materials.
+On the other hand, the sluggish construction market acted as a drag on production.
+Production of non-metallic minerals, including ready-mixed concrete and cement, fell by 12.3%, and primary metals dropped by 3.3%, both recording double-digit declines.
+The downturn in construction affected related industries across the board, including steel and construction materials.

-Retail sales, which had recorded negative growth for three consecutive years, turned positive for the first time in four years, increasing by 0.5% last year.
-After the temporary demand stagnation for electric vehicles (the so-called "EV chasm"), passenger car sales rose by 11%, leading to a 4.5% increase in overall durable goods consumption.
-However, consumption varied significantly by sector.
-Semi-durable goods such as clothing and footwear decreased by 2.2%, and non-durable goods like cosmetics also fell by 0.3%.
+Retail sales, which had recorded negative growth for three consecutive years, turned positive for the first time in four years, rising 0.5% last year.
+After a temporary demand stagnation for electric vehicles, passenger car sales increased by 11%, leading to a 4.5% rise in overall durable goods consumption.
+However, the gap between sectors remained significant.
+Semi-durable goods such as clothing and footwear fell by 2.2%, and non-durable goods such as cosmetics also declined by 0.3%.

 "Semiconductors Led, Construction Dragged Down"… Industrial Production Up 0.5% Last Year, Lowest in Five Years (Comprehensive)